GabrielaGuedes/ngos_microservices_system/settings/README.md

 ### GET /api/services/

 Returns the current service config.
 If there isn't a current config on the database, returns the default value.

-The authentication token needs to be passed in the header field `x-access-token`.

 When request is done correctly, returns success (200).
 Example response: